patrickfrey/mewa/doc/faq.md

  * It helps the type deduction to terminate in reasonable time.
  * It makes the selection of the deduction path deterministic.
  * It helps to detect real ambiguity by sorting out solutions with multiple equivalent paths.
-There must always exist one clear solution to a resolve type query.
+There must always exist one unique solution to a resolve type query.
 Otherwise the request is considered to be ambiguous.

 <a name="reductionScope"/>